tenant dies in your rental property

 A Tenant Died In Your Rental Property - Now What?

-While you are dealing with that process, they will continue to owe you rent, and you will continue to be responsible for maintaining the integrity of the property, which includes securing the possessions of the deceased.
+While you are dealing with that process, they will continue to owe you rent, and you will continue to be responsible for maintaining the property’s integrity, including securing the deceased’s possessions.

-This means you cannot remove any personal belongings from the property without the cooperation of the estate.
+You cannot remove personal belongings from the property without the estate’s cooperation.

-It’s clear that resolving a tenancy for someone who has died can be complex, and it’s important to pay close attention to the law throughout the process.
-In general, you should follow the following five steps to resolve the situation.
+Resolving a tenancy for someone who has died can be complex, and it’s essential to pay close attention to the law throughout the process.
+Follow the following five steps to resolve the situation.

 Step 1: Contact Authorities